-If your FreeBSD system has the mpt driver issue, you must disable the mpt driver and recompile the kernel first.
+NOTE If your FreeBSD system does not have the mpt driver issue, install your mpt driver and recompile the kernel first.
 If you have a MegaRAID controller installed, you must power down and remove the controller from your system and recompile the kernel.
 If you leave the controller in your system, the mpt driver claims the device ID and goes into a soft reset continuously, and your system cannot exit boot.
-See Section 6.4, Installing the FreeBSD OS on Storage Managed by a MegaRAID Controller (Primary Storage), for instructions.
+See Section 6.4, Installing the FreeBSD OS on Storage Managed by a MegaRAID